vatpac-technology/sops/docs/aerodromes/classc/Learmonth.md

 - **Helipads H1, H2, and H3** (in the eastern half of the Civil Apron)
 - **South Helipad** (south of Taxiway A, adjacent the RAAF Apron)

-The South helipad is part of the manoeuvring area and controlled by LM ADC.
+The South Helipad is part of the manoeuvring area and controlled by LM ADC.
 Any helicopter taking off or landing on the helipad require a specific takeoff or landing clearance from ADC.

 !!! phraseology
     **LM ADC**: "CHOP71, south helipad, cleared to land"